Benefits of Nasal Breathing: Why Nasal Breathing Matters

 27. Stimulates Normal Facial Structure

 Breathing through your mouth causes the tissues in your nose and other airways to swell and become congested and thus make it more difficult to breathe.
-Mouth breathing can thereby lead to over-breathing as your body struggles to get the oxygen it requires.
+Mouth breathing can then lead to over-breathing as your body struggles to get the oxygen it requires.
 This activates the stress response and can add to chronic stress.
 Nose breathing on the other hand downregulates the stress response.

 29. Improves Mental Health